emmigalfo/dsc-phase-1-project-v2-4/README.md

 ![Scatterplot of production budget vs net profit](https://github.com/emmigalfo/dsc-phase-1-project-v2-4/blob/master/Images/Budget_NP.png)
 __Answer__: In the movie industry the trend says yes!

+__Question__: For a high net profit how much should be spent on production?

+__Answer__: Taking the top 100 movies in terms of net-profit and looking at the median production budget and net profit, we see that Microsoft can expect to spend around 160 million to produce a movie that earns someplace in the ball park of 780 million USD!

 __Question__: What kind of budget will see the most return on investment?
 ![Scatterplot of production budget vs ROI](https://github.com/emmigalfo/dsc-phase-1-project-v2-4/blob/master/Images/Budget_ROI.png)
 __Answer__: It seems that for a higher return on investment, lower budget films are where its at.

 *However, while this is good information to have, based on our previous finding that it takes money to make money, I think that Microsoft will be better off putting more money in for a higher net profit.*

+__Question__: For a high return on investment how much should be spent on production?

+__Answer__: Taking the top 100 movies in terms of return on investment and looking at the median production budget and return on investment, Microsoft can expect to spend around 7 million for a return on investment that is close to 5900%!

 ### Factor 2: Runtime
 ***